 Savannah Ghost Tour Map

-To make things easier, I’ve added each of the locations to a handy map that you can download to your phone, tablet, or computer.
+To make things easier, I’ve added each of the locations mentioned below to a handy map that you can download to your phone, tablet, or computer.
 Click on any ghost to get additional info for that location.
-All are within walking distance in the Historic District, but you’ll need a car to get to Bonaventure.

 You can download the map here.